b-sct/LDAP/ADCS/README.md

 for example, the template 'CorpVPN' is vulnerable ESC1, where an enrolle from the 512 permission group can supply a subject for client authentication.

 ### Exploitation
-attackers can then use a tool such as ```Rubeus``` to request an authentication token from Kerberos (available to any user).
-The attackers then use Kerberos authentication to request a certificate using the vulnerable template and specify the request is on behalf of any domain admin they choose.
+attackers can then use a tool such as ```Rubeus``` to:

+1. request an authentication token from Kerberos (available to any user).
+2. Use Kerberos authentication to request a certificate using the vulnerable template

 if the regkey ```HKLM:\SYSTEM\CurrentControlSet\Services\Kdc\StrongCertificateBindingEnforcement``` is set to 2, attackers will have to supply the szOID_NTDS_CA_SECURITY_EXT value when making a certificate request.